matrix-mayank/ATLAN/README.md

 ## **Identifying commercial centers using Points of Interest (POI) data**

-Brief documentation on the identification of commercial centers/markets in the city chosen, New Delhi (and the steps undertaken by me for the task)
+Brief documentation on the identification of commercial centers/markets in New Delhi.

 ## Step 1 - Installing relevant Python libraries